Piyasaade/Assignment1.2-RT2/README.md

 **chi-square test:**
 The chi-square statistic is one way to show a relationship between two categorical variables which was used to compared the crashed and not crashed in my case by First  calculating the expected frequencies on the basis of given hypothesis or on the basis of null hypothesis, then Obtaining the difference between observed and expected frequencies and find out the squares of such differences.After it, Dividing the quantity obtained above by the corresponding expected frequency.And finally sum these values.
 And also by comparing the values with the chi table, the H0 can be rejected if the error is between 0.1 and 0.2.

+**Timing of the codes:**
+In this case, the timing of the laps took in both codes where studied to compute all the calculations sited before and to finally get to a conclusion where the hypothesis can be accepted or rejected in this case the hypothesis are:
+H0:The two codes have the same speed
+Ha:My robot is faster
+since in this case t_calculated > t_table it can reject the H0 and support the Ha

+**Wrong directions:**
+In this case the direction took by the robot while driving or after crabing and leaving a token behind
+H0: both can drive taking a straight direction
+Ha: Professor's robot can drive with a straight direction. and since also in this case t_calculated > t_table this one can reject the H0 and support the Ha

+**Crashed/Not crashed**
+In this case the Chi-square test is used, in which we are comparing the number of crashes done during the laps and what were the expected values
+H0: both code have the same efficiency
+Ha: Professor's code is better. since the result i got is on the left side so the H0 can't be rejected